310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 Longevity!
 {% endbubble %}

-{% bubble Jun %}
+{% bubble Jun v3 %}
 Yep, thought you’d agree~ After all, for us idols, our body is our livelihood.
 {% endbubble %}

 {% bubble Chiaki smile3 %}
 The very idea of living a long life is nice, as well.
 I’d like to remain as an idol that is loved by others forever.

 Alright, it’s about time to start filming.
-Let’s head back to the others once we drink from the waterfall.[^]
+Let’s head back to the others once we drink from the waterfall.[^6]
 {% endbubble %}

-{% bubble Jun %}
+{% bubble Jun v3 %}
 Gotcha~♪
 {% endbubble %}